A few notes on the asymptotic behavior of Rademacher random multiplicative functions: Preliminaries and main result

-\end{theorem} Compared with the results in \cite[Theorem 1.2]{Har19} we are able to provide upper bounds for all $q$ and $n$ without the restriction $q\leq \frac{c_1\ln(n)}{\ln(\ln(n))}$.
-Compared with the rates discusses in \cite[footnote 1]{Har19} we are able to get much better growth rates in $n$ and again without the logarithmic magnitude of $q$ in $n$.
-However, in the range of $q$ in the setting of Harper his rates are better since the constants appearing in the bounds are actually small for large $q$ and the power $2/3+o(1)$ can be replaced by $1/2$ (with a price of a logarithmic factor).
-The proof of Theorem \ref{MomThm} relies on a, by now, standard representation of $S_n$ as a martingale and on Burkholder inequality.
+\end{theorem} The proof of Theorem \ref{MomThm} relies on a standard representation of $S_n$ as a martingale and on Burkholder inequality.
+Compared with the results in \cite[Theorem 1.2]{Har19} we are able to provide upper bounds for all $q$ and $n$ without the restriction $q\leq \frac{c_1\ln(n)}{\ln(\ln(n))}$.
+Note that our estimates are effective (namely they yield upper bounds of order $o(n)$) when $q\leq n^{\frac{\epsilon}{\sqrt{\ln n}}}$ which is a much larger range of values for $q$ than in \cite[Theorem 1.2]{Har19}.
+Even compared with range of $q$'s discusses in \cite[footnote 1]{Har19} we are able to get some estimates on much larger range of $q$'s, since $n^{\frac{\epsilon}{\sqrt{\ln n}}}$ grows faster than any power of $\ln n$.
+However, in the range of $q$ in the setting of Harper (and also \cite[footnote 1]{Har19}) the actual growth rates of the moment are better since the constants appearing in the bounds are actually small for large $q$ and the power $1-\frac{1}{2(1+\sqrt{\ln n})}$ can be replaced by $1/2$, with a price of a logarithmic factor.
+Finally, note that \cite[footnote 1]{Har19} is based on \cite[Corollary 6.3]{13}.
+We find it interesting to see if in the classical Radamacher setting \cite[Corollary 6.3]{13} should yield comparable bounds.

 \begin{remark} To appreciate the estimates in Theorem \ref{MomThm} recall that a classical tool in number theory to obtain upper bounds on the $L^q$ norms of $S_n$ is the rough hypercontractive inequalities, see \cite[Page 2290]{Har19}.
 In the classical Rademacher case this is based on a result of Hal\'asz \cite{Hal}.
 However, the resulting upper bounds in the classical Rademacher case are